Trams in England

 Examples of public tram networks in England.

 Trams in England encompass various tram networks integrated into the public transport system of England.
 Until 1935, there had been a large and comprehensive network of tram systems in towns and cities.

 Most of the country's tram systems were replaced by bus services in the 1930s or shortly after the Second World War.
-England's tram systems were largely dismantled, and by 1960, only Blackpool Transport survived.
+England's tram systems were largely dismantled, and by 1963, only Blackpool Transport survived.
 Since the 1990s, trams and light rail transportation have become increasingly common again, with a second generation of tram and light rail networks operating in cities and regions such as Manchester Metrolink, Nottingham Express Transit, Sheffield Supertram, London Tramlink, and the West Midlands Metro.

 Operating systems

-Tramslink is a light rail tram system serving the areas in South London.
+Tramlink is a light rail tram system serving the areas in South London.
 It is owned by London Trams, part of Transport for London.
 The network consists of 39 stops along 28 km of track, on a mixture of street track shared with other traffic, dedicated track in public roads, and off-street track consisting of new rights-of-way, former railway lines, and one right-of-way where the Tramlink track runs parallel to Network Rail lines.

 West Midlands Metro is a light rail tram system in the county of West Midlands.
 Opened on 30 May 1999, it currently consists of a single route, Line 1, which operates between the cities of Birmingham and Wolverhampton via the towns of Bilston, West Bromwich and Wednesbury, running on a mixture of reopened disused railway lines and on-street running in urban areas.
 The line originally terminated at Birmingham Snow Hill station, but with extensions opened in 2015 and 2019, now runs into Birmingham City Centre to terminate at Edgbaston.
 Extensions to Wolverhampton railway station were completed and opened to passengers in 2023.
 Construction of a new Line 2 & 3 was approved in March 2019 and started in February 2020 for the Commonwealth Games.
 Following the opening of the extension into the city centre in 2016, usage increased sharply.
 Figures for 2016/17 showed passenger numbers rose to over six million.

 The South Yorkshire Supertram is a light rail tram network, covering Sheffield and Rotherham.
 The infrastructure is owned by the South Yorkshire Passenger Transport Executive (SYPTE), from 2008, interest had been expressed in hybrid tram train operations, which would be able to use sections of the mainline rail network as well as tramways.
 The Supertram network now consists of 50 stations across four colour-coded lines, the Blue, Purple, Yellow and Tram-Train (Black) routes, which connect with local and national bus and rail services and six park and ride sites.